 Read more about what a fjord is and how the Sognefjord was formed.

-Flåm Railway – From fjord to mountain
+Flåm Railway – From mountain to fjord

 Flåm Railway has been named one of the ten most beautiful railways in the world.
 It starts at Flåm at the inner part of the Aurlandsfjord and ends at Myrdal Train Station which is part of the Bergen Railway.